Red X iconGreen tick iconYellow tick icon

 Hip Kids data and research

-Our registries enable us to collate a comprehensive log of information for each patient, which can be used for retrospective and prospective research into the conditions and their treatment.
 Information collected, depending on the registry, comprises demographic information, patient and family histories, the presence of risk factors, clinical and surgical information, ultrasound or radiographic images, diagnostic and Severin classifications, the Modified Harris Hip Score, as well as a range of patient-reported outcome measures (PROM).

 PROM used includes PROMIS for Pain Interference, Pain Intensity, Physical Activity, and Global Health Scale; the WOMAC Osteoarthritis Index; the HOOS JR; and the UCLA Score for Activity.

 Patients in our registries are recruited from the Canterbury District Health Board service area, which includes the east coast of the South Island from Kaikoura District in the north, to Ashburton District in the south, as well the Chatham Islands.
 And because of a formal partnership agreement between the Canterbury and West Coast DHBs, we also recruit patients from the West Coast of the South Island.
+We have only just begun – check back often for news of upcoming publications about the research made possible by our registries.

 Our use of REDCap

 REDCap is a secure electronic data capture system that is specifically designed to support both online and offline data capture for research studies and surgical operations.
 In using REDCap we affiliate ourselves with paediatric hip researchers worldwide.

 Paediatric hip registry research using REDCap started in 2018 in Canada, and by 2021 when we started our registries, there were 28 other research centres using the same technology.
 We began with two studies – our IHDR and SLIP registries – with the intention of a Perthes disease registry soon to follow.

-International Hip Dysplasia Registry (IHDR)
+Global Hip Dysplasia Registry (GHDR)

 Developmental Dysplasia of the Hip (DDH) is a condition where the ball and socket joint of the hip does not properly develop in babies and young children.
 It is sometimes called hip dysplasia or dislocation of the hip.
 This is the most common of paediatric hip conditions, with 1-3% of all new-borns diagnosed at birth.

+Our GHDR registry establishes a comprehensive database of clinical, treatment, and functional or outcome information about patients who are diagnosed as babies or young children with DDH.
 The registry includes data collected from patients who experience the full DDH spectrum of abnormalities, increasing study numbers, and offering the potential to improve current screening practices and follow-up on risk factors for over 1,000 patients within the first two years of operation.

 In the longer term, we aim to develop a novel understanding of the factors involved in the condition and identify best treatment practices.
 Having a longitudinal approach offers the opportunity to understand the long-term impact of DDH and treatments on the patient's quality of life and function.
 Patients range from new-borns to ten years of age at their inclusion in the registry, allowing for the capture of data from earlier missed or late-presenting cases.
 Follow up of all patients occurs until skeletal maturity, creating a series of dynamic events captured for single patients between the ages of zero to 18 years.
+Dr Nikki Hooper is Principal Investigator for the GHDR.
+Sally Rogan also contributes to the working of the registry.

 Our people